mtlynch/mtlynch.io/content/posts/since-quitting/index.md

 For the next few weeks, I'm going to focus on reaching out to different app developers about how the Ingredient Parser API can be useful for them.
 By June, I hope to refine the API based on their feedback and publish it to marketplaces like [Mashape](https://market.mashape.com/) and [RapidAPI](https://rapidapi.com/). **Update: (7/15)**: It's [now available](https://rapidapi.com/zestfuldata/api/recipe-and-ingredient-analysis).

-If you're a developer with an app that handles recipe ingredients or you know of one that does, let's talk.
-Shoot me an email at [michael@mtlynch.io](mailto:michael@mtlynch.io).

 ---

 _Illustrations by [Loraine Yow](https://www.lolo-ology.com/).
 Space Duck logo by [Marina Mocanu](https://pour-trait.ro/)._